PaulCharlton/cv/stories/magnifi.md

 I was tasked with developing multimedia search capability for Magnifi, with the specific objectives of extracting any available text from multimedia assets and adding those pieces of text to the search database.
-This engagement lasted a few months, part time, while resulting in the integration of the most popular multimedia formats into a contextual search engine.
+This engagement lasted a few months, part-time, while resulting in the integration of the most popular multimedia formats into a contextual search engine.
 I also developed a suite of fully automated tests which validated the ability of the search engine to find all of the relevant content.